FFLaguna/leela-zero/README.md

 training/tf directory contains a 6 residual block version in TensorFlow format, in the tfprocess.py file.

+# Self play

+## generate randome weights

+If you need a random weight file to start selfplay, you can run:

+    python3 tools/make_random_weights.py --board-size 9 --out /file/path/you/want

 # Training

 ## Getting the data